pedropablosilvaa/pedropablosilvaa/README.md

 I am a geographical engineer and master in computer science at the University of Santiago.
 I love to travel, take photos (which you can see on my Flickr page at https://www.flickr.com/photos/pedrinnnnn), and play video games.

-I am currently working as a data team lead in MT2, data science for real state.
 I enjoy working with databases, data analysis, and data science (especially the geographic versions of these fields).

 **In terms of personal interests:**